- How do I join the league?

 How does overtime work?

-Overtime is successive 15 minute (stop clock) periods, switching nets each period.
+Overtime is sudden death full 14 minute (stop clock) periods, switching nets each period for up to 2 periods.
 So the 4th period is like the 2nd, 5th is like the 1st & 3rd.

 Where can I see the league stats?